Enthalpy: Characteristic functions and natural state variables

 The enthalpy H(S[p], p, }) expresses the thermodynamics of a system in the energy representation.
 As a function of state, its arguments include one intensive and several extensive state variables.
 The state variables S[p], p, and } are said to be the natural state variables in this representation.
-They are suitable for describing processes in which they are determined by factors in the surroundings.
+They are good for describing processes in which they are determined by factors in the surroundings.
 For example, when a virtual parcel of atmospheric air moves to a different altitude, the pressure surrounding it changes, and the process is often so rapid that there is too little time for heat transfer.
 This is the basis of the so-called adiabatic approximation that is used in meteorology.

 Conjugate with the enthalpy, with these arguments, the other characteristic function of state of a thermodynamic system is its entropy, as a function S[p](H, p, }) of the same list of variables of state, except that the entropy S[p] is replaced in the list by the enthalpy H. It expresses the entropy representation.
 The state variables H, p, and } are said to be the natural state variables in this representation.
 They are suitable for describing processes in which they are experimentally controlled.
 For example, H and p can be controlled by allowing heat transfer, and by varying only the external pressure on the piston that sets the volume of the system.